Gasoline direct injection, is a fuel injection system, that sprays gasoline, directly into the combustion chamber.

 (GDI) closely controls the fuel mixture, at just the right moment.
 Consequently, (GDI) engines can handle higher compression ratios.
 As a result, (GDI) engines, usually produce more horsepower.

 The big disadvantage of (GDI) is, carbon buildup, on the backside of the intake valves.

 This can throw a computer code, and result with an engine misfire or a ignition failure.

 All this has led to the engine needing to drive the fuel pump.
 The main reason we are seeing vehicles on the market with direct injection; is tighter fuel economy standards.

 Why Higher Operating Pressures

 Direct injection requires, extremely high operating pressures, (up to 2200 PSI).

-Direct injection requires more delivery pressure, to overcome compression pressure inside the cylinder.
-And, to deliver a higher volume of fuel in a shorter period of time.
+Direct injection also requires, more delivery pressure, to overcome compression pressure inside the cylinder.
+And, to deliver a higher volume of fuel, in a shorter period of time.